Graduate Non-Matriculated (GNM) Status

 Admission to degree status from GNM status

-GNM students who wish to enroll as a degree-seeking student must apply for regular admission, which is competitive.
-Please see: Graduate Admission Procedure.
+GNM students who wish to enroll as degree-seeking students must apply for regular admission, which is competitive.
+Please see: Graduate Admission Procedures.

-If a GNM student is admitted as a degree student, she/he may only count up to 12 credits of GNM coursework toward his/her degree.
+GNM students admitted as degree students may only count up to 12 credits of GNM coursework toward their degree.

 Enrolling as a GNM student and completing classes does not guarantee admission to a degree program or that GNM credits will be accepted toward the degree.